cloud-gov/cg-site/_posts/2022-03-04-release-notes.md

 ---
 layout: post
 date: March 4th 2022
-title: "March 4th cloud.gov Change Log"
+title: "March 4th Cloud.gov Change Log"
-excerpt: The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+excerpt: The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 ---

 Happy Women's History Month!
-The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 Highlights this month include Cloud Foundry Deployment and AWS RDS Broker updates.

 # Change Log